burlacenko/burlacenko.github.io/HolyGrailFullstackApplication/README.md

 - [x] Each section of the Holly Grail is a react component and they all react to changes in the values saved in the database
 - [x] Redis on a Docker container hold the data for each Holy Grail section name/value pair

+## View project running
+An animation of the project running is available at the end of this page

 ## How to Run
 If you desire to try it locally, fork and clone the project and:
 - run `npm install` to have dependancies installed